Tunneling of bosonic qubits under local dephasing through microscopic approach: Derivation of the master equation

-That is, the initial state of the bath is the vacuum state, and the distribution of the coupling strengths between the system and the local bath, $g(\omega)$ is such that its modulus squared is a Lorentzianis such that its modulus squared is a Lorentzian.
+that is, the initial state of the bath is the vacuum state, and the distribution of the coupling strengths between the system and the local bath $g(\omega)$ is such that its modulus squared is Lorentzian.
 This allows to easily compute the bath correlations.
-Also, with this we can assume that the coupling is sufficiently small for extremely low frequencies.
+Following the same procedure as in the previous section, to second order, the evolution of the full density matrix is given by